3. Campground Schedules and Fees

 - Golf carts are permitted on Piqua Fish and Game property.
 Piqua Fish and Game is not liable for accidents or damages.

-- ATV’s, Side-by-sides, Four Wheelers, Motorcycles or any type of off-road vehicles are not permitted on Piqua Fish and Game property unless specifically permitted by the Campground Director or the Executive Board.
+- ATV’s, Side-by-sides, Four Wheelers, dirt bikes or any type of off-road or unlicensed vehicles are not permitted on Piqua Fish and Game property unless specifically permitted by the Campground Director or the Executive Board.

 - Riding lawn mowers may not be used as a form of transportation and are only to be used for their intended purposes.